njschroeder/Greg/README.md

     - Ability to play Tic-Tac-Toe (type '&newttt')
     - type '&fishgpt' and a question to get fishgpt to respond to your question
     - type '&suggestions'to give suggestions to the developers
+    - type '&verifypassword' and greg will tell you if your discord password is secure
+    - type '&count' to make greg count
 - Developer Commands
     - type '&ping' to verify that greg is listening
     - Ability to temporarily stop accepting commands (type '&stop')
-        - &help will still work for users
+        - '&help' and '&verifypassword' will still work for users
         - developers are not affected by this
     - Ability to resume accept commands (type '&start')
     - Ability to completely shutdown (type '&shutdown')